Cirebon Steam Power Plant: Share structure

 The CEP is one of the various independent power producers (IPPs) in Java.
 It is a joint venture of four companies: Japan-owned Marubeni Corporation which owns the largest stake (32.5%), Korea Midland Power Co (27.5%), South Korean company Samtan Co Ltd (20%) and the Indonesian listed firm PT Indika Energy (20%).

 Function

-The first unit of the plant consists of 1 x 660 MW coal-fired power system having one turbine generator, one steam turbine and a balance of plants.
+The first unit of the plant consists of 1 × 660 MW coal-fired power system having one turbine generator, one steam turbine and a balance of plants.
 Its boiler is sliding pressure operation, and is the first plant to use supercritical boiler technology in Indonesia.
 The plant will use coal with a sulfur content of less than 0.2% sourced from Kalimantan.
 Consumption will be 7,240 tonnes per day and around 2.8 million tonnes per year.
 The plant is expected to produce around 5.5 TWh per year (around 4% of the electricity supply in the region).